evanca/quick-portfolio/side_notes/how-to-multicast-commands.md

 ## Automatically Sign in to all the Nodes at Once

-This last step takes a bit of work to set-up, but it allows you to use a keyboard shortcut in iTerm to open terminals to all of your Raspberry Pi nodes at once.
+This last step takes a bit of work to set up, but it allows you to use a keyboard shortcut in iTerm to open terminals to all of your Raspberry Pi nodes at once.
 This allows you to automatically sign in to all of them.
-Next, you can use iTerm’s “Broadcast Input to all Panes” feature to send keystrokes simultaneously to all the nodes.
+Next, you can use iTerm’s “Broadcast Input to all Panes” feature to send keystrokes simultaneously to all of the nodes.

 Read <a href="https://blog.andrewray.me/how-to-create-custom-iterm2-window-arrangments/">Andrew Ray’s blog post</a> and follow his step-by-step instructions.
 Here are the screenshots from my setup.

-Split your terminal window into panes for all the Raspberry Pi nodes, then create a separate profile for each host.
+Split your terminal window into panes for all the Raspberry Pi nodes.
+Then create a separate profile for each host.

 {% include image.html url="/img/side-note-assets/how-to-multicast-commands/iterm-profile_anotated.png" description="Create Profile for Each Host" %}